sheerun/vim-polyglot/README.md

 ## Reindent

-If you want to disable reindening of the current line in insert mode (see vim 'indentkeys') you can turn it off with:
+If you want to disable reindenting of the current line in insert mode (see vim 'indentkeys') you can turn it off with:

 ```vim
 autocmd BufEnter * set indentexpr=